Open Milligan Library homepage in another browser window to work through this tutorial side by side.

 Use the actual webpage to complete the guide activities.

-One unique feature of ATLA databases is the Scripture Search.
+One unique feature of Biblical & Religious Studies Metasearch is Scripture Search.
 This tutorial will demonstrate how to use this feature.

-This is the Milligan Library homepage.
-To navigate to the ATLA databases, click on the light blue tab labeled "Databases".
+This is the Milligan Libraries homepage.
+To navigate to the Biblical & Religious Studies Metasearch, click on the light blue tab labeled "Databases".

 If you are off-campus, you will be prompted to log in.
-Use your Milligan Network ID and password.
-This is the same one you use for Canvas.
+Use your Milligan Network ID and password, the same one you use for Canvas.